-If careful observation indicates that a student has head lice, the school nurse will contact the student's parent to discuss a treatment plan using an FDA-approved medicated shampoo or cream rinse that may be purchased from any drug or grocery store.
+If careful observation indicates that a student has head lice, the school nurse will contact the student's parent to determine whether the student needs to be picked up from school and to discuss a treatment plan using an FDA-approved medicated shampoo or cream rinse that may be purchased from any drug or grocery store.
 After the student undergoes one treatment, the parent should contact the school nurse to discuss the treatment used.
-The nurse can also offer additional recommendations, including subsequent treatments, how best to get rid of lice, and how to prevent lice from returning.
+The nurse can also offer additional recommendations, including subsequent treatments, how best to get rid of lice, and how to prevent their return.

-The district will provide notice to parents of elementary school students in an affected classroom without identifying the student with lice.
+The district will provide notice to parents of elementary school students in the affected classroom without identifying the student with lice.